ooblex/ooblex/README.md

 Due to the size of the models, they cannot be hosted directly on github, but they can be downloaded from here: https://api.ooblex.com/models/

+If setup correctly, along with the remote model files, the HTML files we hosted (the yellow website) should enable the Ooblex Demo to work.

+### Tensor Threads

-The brain.py is a template for your own AI scripts.
-It is quite accessible if you're familiar with Python.
-Working with IBM's Watson Studio, exporting a Python-based version of a trained model can be directly imported into this brain.py file for rapid deployment of a high performing, low-latency. serialized model.
+The tensorthread_shell.py is a template for your own AI scripts: it is what brain.py uses for its own demo code.
+It is quite accessible if you're familiar with Python and Tensorflow already.
+Working with IBM's Watson Studio, exporting a Python-based version of a trained model can be directly imported into this tensorthread_shell.py file for rapid deployment of a high performing, low-latency, serialized model-- virtually no coding needed.

+brain.py, or tensorthread_shell.py for that matter, can be distributed and run across many servers.
+Just repeat the above setup steps but instead just run brain.py (or tensorthread_shell.py), without any of the other services loaded on that new server.
+The Tensor Threads will work on AI tasks from the main REDIS/RabbitMQ queue and accelerate the overall system's processing performance!
+It can easily also be run on Windows or deployed to virtually any system that supports Python and Tensorflow (or TensorRT).

+### OpenVINO

+Tensor Threads do not need to use TensorFlow, nor AI logic in general, so what is loaded into them can vary based on your needs.
+We have successfully validated that OpenVINO, Caffe, PyTorch, and TensorRT, can replace Tensorflow within these Tensor Threads for deployment of the code onto even embedded devices.

+### Advanced

+While the above install is pretty rudementry, Ooblex was designed as a set of services that are loosely tied to each other.
+Running each component on its own server, or multiple copies of a single component across many servers, is easy to accomplish and allows for quite a bit of performance scaling.

+In this demo installation and deployment, we look at Ooblex working as a whole, but individual components can also bring value on their own.
+The WebRTC gateway is optional if receieving data from a remote security camera.
+The WebRTC component can also be used indepedently of the Tensor Threads, if live media streaming capabilities is all that is required.

 Information on the core server files at play:
 ```
-mjpeg.py -- JPEG streaming server for low-latency output
+mjpeg.py -- JPEG streaming server for low-latency output.

 api.py -- The main REST API server, used for external communication with the Ooblex deployment and orchestrating many of the intenral system components.

 brain.py -- This contains the Tensor Thread code as a wrapper for a Python-based TensorThread model.
 It is pre-configured with example logic.
+This particular script can be loaded onto many different machines, and as long as they have access to the RabbitMQ and REDIS server, they will assist in processing.

 tensorthread_shell.py -- THIS IS A SIMPLIFIED version of the above brain.py file.
 It can be used as a bare bones framework for any PYTHON-based machine learning code.
 Plug and play largely, with a very basic amount of sample code / boilerplate.

 webrtc.py -- This is the main API layer for the the WebRTC service

 decoder.py -- This is the main live media deocder thread, configured for live webRTC video ingestion.
 ```
 pixel_shuffler.py, npy files, and model.py files support the alread-configured AI models loaded in brain.py.
 These can be modified or removed as needed, depending on changes to brain.py

 tensorthread_shell.py does not actually run-- but it is used as an example / boilerplate to create your own custom tensorthread processes.
 Each Tensorthread can store in memory dozens or hundreds of models, assuming sufficient system RAM.